MEMORANDUM AND ORDER

 (Id. at 253-54.)
 Thus, according to Barclay’s testimony, he was not able to perform the essential functions of his job, with or without accommodation, at the time Amtrak terminated him.

-In his response to Amtrak's motion for summary judgment, Barclay attempts to clarify his deposition testimony by noting that he "did not consider himself completely [disabled] until July 2002 when it was determined that the plaintiff had heart disease prior in 6/21/2001 [b]y Dr. Miller."
-(Pl.'s Resp.
-Def.'s Mot.
+In his response to Amtrak’s motion for summary judgment, Barclay attempts to clarify his deposition testimony by noting that he “did not consider himself completely [disabled] until July 2002 when it was determined that the plaintiff had heart disease prior in 6/21/2001 [b]y Dr. Miller.”
+(Pl.’s Resp.
+Def.’s Mot.
 Summ.
-J. at 3.) *445 However, regardless of when Barclay considered himself "completely disabled," he has stated that at the time of his termination from Amtrak, he was unable to perform his job as a locomotive engineer with or without accommodation.
-Moreover, to the extent that Barclay's statement in his response brief contradicts his deposition testimony, Barclay has not explained this contradiction.[6]
+J. at 3.)

 The ADA was intended to prevent employers from irrationally discriminating against employees who, though suffering from a disability, are nonetheless qualified to perform their jobs either with or without reasonable accommodation.
 It does not, however, require an employer to retain an employee who cannot perform the essential functions of the job even with accommodation.
-See Deane v.
-Pocono Med.
-Ctr., 142 F.3d 138, 145 (3d Cir.1998) (en banc) (to be "qualified individual" protected by ADA, employee must be able to perform essential functions of job).
-If Barclay claims that he could not do his job at the time of his termination from Amtrak, he cannot make out a prima facie case of disability discrimination.

-In short, Barclay's position in this litigation presents a difficult Catch-22 for him.
-If a fact-finder were to accept Barclay's testimony that he could not perform any job at the time of his termination from Amtrak, then he has not made out a prima facie case of disability discrimination under the ADA.
-If, on the other hand, a factfinder accepted the evidence indicating that Barclay could work without restrictions, then Barclay has no explanation for the unexcused absences that resulted in his termination, and thus he cannot show that Amtrak's stated reason stated reason for terminating him excessive absenteeism was pretextual.
-Because in either case Amtrak would be entitled to summary judgment, I will grant summary judgment to Amtrak on Barclay's claim of discriminatory termination.
+In short, Barclay’s position in this litigation presents a difficult Catch-22 for him.
+If a fact-finder were to accept Barclay’s testimony that he could not perform any job at the time of his termination from Amtrak, then he has not made out a prima facie case of disability discrimination under the ADA.
+If, on the other hand, a fact-finder accepted the evidence indicating that Barclay could work without restrictions, then Barclay has no explanation for the unexcused absences that resulted in his termination, and thus he cannot show that Amtrak’s stated reason stated reason for terminating him — excessive absenteeism — was pretextual.
+Because in either case Amtrak would be entitled to summary judgment, I will grant summary judgment to Amtrak on Barclay’s claim of discriminatory termination.

 B. Reasonable Accommodation

-Barclay also has a claim against Amtrak for failure to reasonably accommodate his disability.
-The crux of this claim is that, from the time when Barclay was first medically restricted from operating a locomotive, Amtrak failed to reasonably accommodate his disability by transferring him to another position that he could perform.[9]
-To survive summary judgment on a reasonable accommodation claim, Barclay must first make out a prima facie case of Amtrak's failure to reasonably accommodate his disability by transferring him to another position.
+To survive summary judgment on a reasonable accommodation claim, Barclay must first make out a prima facie case of Amtrak’s failure to reasonably accommodate his disability by transferring him to another position.
 To do so, he must show: (1) that there were vacant, funded positions available; (2) that these positions were at or below the level of his former job; and (3) that he was qualified to perform the essential duties of one or more of these jobs with or without reasonable accommodation.
-Donahue v.
-Consol.
-Rail.
-Corp., 224 F.3d 226, 230 (3d Cir.2000).

 Barclay has not presented any evidence that, during the relevant time period, there were open positions at Amtrak that he was capable of performing.
-Barclay argues that the existence of such jobs "would be impossible to . . . prove as Mr. Palumbo awarded any special duty or training jobs himself," that "[t]hese jobs [were] never advertised," and that "[t]his issue can be best addressed in trial with witness testimonies."
-(Pl.'s Resp.
-Def.'s Mot.
+Barclay argues that the existence of such jobs “would be impossible to ... prove as Mr. Palumbo awarded any special duty or training jobs himself,” that “[tjhese jobs [were] never advertised,” and that “[t]his issue can be best addressed in trial with witness testimonies.”
+(Pl.’s Resp.
+Def.’s Mot.
 Summ.
 J. at 3.)
 Barclay also claims that there were in fact jobs to which he could have been transferred, and that at some point he requested a transfer but was ignored:

 This was during the high speed up grade and the opening of the Engineers school in Wilmington Del.
 There [were] a large number of jobs including Road Foreman.
 The plaintiff asked Division Road Foreman Palumbo verbally in person for a position where bathrooms were available.
 Mr. Palumbo’s reply was no I need someone who will work.

-(Pl.'s Resp.
-Def.'s Mot.
+(Pl.’s Resp.
+Def.’s Mot.
 Summ.
 J. at 2.)
-At his deposition, Barclay spoke in similarly general terms about the types of positions to which he would like to have been transferred: "[E]ither special duty or an instructor at the engineer school, at least try it to see if I can possibly work full time . . ."
-(Barclay Dep. at 82.)
+At his deposition, Barclay spoke in similarly general terms about the types of positions to which he would like to have been transferred: “[E]ither special duty or an instructor at the engineer school, at least try it to see if I can possibly work full time.... ” (Barclay Dep. at 82.)

 While Barclay would like an opportunity to show at trial that were available positions to which he could have been transferred, Amtrak is entitled to know now, at the summary judgment phase, what evidence Barclay has of vacant, funded positions, at or below the level of his former job, whose essential functions he was capable of performing.
-Donahue, 224 F.3d at 230 (granting summary judgment where plaintiff produced no evidence of available positions for which he was qualified).
-Barclay has identified the positions of road foreman, instructor at the engineer school, and "special duty" as jobs to which he would like to have been transferred.
-Even if I accepted as true Barclay's testimony that he believed such jobs were available, Barclay has not provided any evidence of the level of these jobs, their essential duties, or his qualifications to perform them.[11]
-He has not, therefore, made out a prima facie case of failure to reasonably accommodate.

 Because Barclay has not made out a prima facie case that there were jobs available at Amtrak during the relevant time period for which he was qualified, he has not raised a genuine issue of material fact as to his reasonable accommodation claim, and I will grant summary judgment to Amtrak on this claim as well.